 The global assembly cache operates no differently in the .NET Compact Framework than in the full .NET Framework.

-Put the resource files in a directory on the device.
+Place the resource files into a directory on the device.

 Create a text file that lists each file and its path on a separate line.

 Save the text file with a .gac extension into the Windows directory on the device.

 Assembly files can be ANSI or UTF8 encoded, but not Unicode.

 The following is an example of MyDlls.gac, which lists three files to install into the global assembly cache:

 The next time you run your application, the .NET Compact Framework moves the files into the global assembly cache.
 The files must be signed with strong names.
 Delay signing is not currently supported.
 Any changes to the .gac text file causes the following:

 If you delete the .gac text file from the Windows directory, the files it listed will be removed from the global assembly cache the next time you run your application.